bahmutov/ban-sensitive-files/README.md

 # ban-sensitive-files

-> Checks filenames to be committed against a library of filename rules to prevent sensitive files in Git
+> Checks filenames to be committed against a library of filename rules
+> to prevent storing sensitive files in Git.
 > Checks some files for sensitive contents (for example authToken inside .npmrc file)

 [![NPM][ban-sensitive-files-icon] ][ban-sensitive-files-url]